CSCfi/csc-user-guide/docs/computing/connecting.md

 1. Click 'Add'
 1. You should now see your new key listed under 'SSH PUBLIC KEYS'

-!!! success "Your updated SSH keys will be active shortly"
+!!! success "Note"
-    Please note: A brief delay is expected during this update.
+    It might take up to one hour before your new SSH key will become active.
+If it takes longer than this, please [contact CSC Service Desk](../support/contact.md).

 ### Using `ssh-copy-id` to copy public SSH key from local PC to supercomputer